WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/TextDisplayMenu/index.md

 # Intro

-The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on an `ITextDisplay` (or any graphical display via the [µGraphics Library](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/uGraphics/)) and can be driven using input devices such as buttons or rotary encoders.
+The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on a display that implements `ITextDisplay` - any graphical display via the [µGraphics Library](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/uGraphics/)) or supported character display and can be driven using input devices such as buttons or rotary encoders.

 ![](TextDisplayMenu.gif)

 The menu can be created programmatically or loaded from JSON, and has a number of built-in menu item types for display and editing input including time, temperature, and others.
-Additionally; you can easily create custom menu item types that allow users to edit their value via the inputs.
+Additionally, you can quickly create custom menu item types that allow users to edit their value via the inputs.

 ## Sample Apps